NMAK15004U Advanced Operations Research: Stochastic Programming

 MSc Programme in Mathematics-Economics

 This course introduces the students to optimization under uncertainty by means of stochastic programming.
-In many real-life problems input data is uncertain, noisy, imprecise.
+In many real-life situations, decisions have to be made while relevant data is uncertain, noisy, imprecise.
 Examples are investments in assets with uncertain returns or production of goods with uncertain demand.
-For these problems, the course presents different mathematical formulations, illustrates the corresponding properties, shows how to exploit these properties in various solution methods, and discusses how uncertain parameters can be transfortmed into input data (scenarios).
+For these problems, the course presents different mathematical formulations, illustrates the corresponding mathematical properties, shows how to exploit these properties in various solution methods, and discusses how uncertain parameters can be transfortmed into input data (scenarios).
 Furthermore, the students of this course will independently handle practical problems in project work.
 The content can be summarized as follows.

 A. Stochastic programming problems: